 - Usually have a lower power range than most mod devices

 Vape pens, like the Aspire Pockex, consist of a device that holds the battery and a pod or tank.
-They are usually long and thin and resemble the pen that gives them their name.
+They are usually long and thin and resemble a pen (hence the name).
 Like pod devices, vape pens also come in both open and closed system options.

 - Easy to use - usually have just one or two buttons

 - Most come with a 510 connection - meaning they can be paired with different vape tanks & coils

 - Lower battery life than mods and some pod devices